lee-ust/Animal-Plant-status-recorder/README.md

    or

-   copy and paste the following command (replace the bracket to where your program is stored) to your cmd and run it :
+   copy and paste the following commandto your cmd and run it :

-   cd (where the program is stored) && python "animal-plants status recording program.py"
+   cd your\program\folder && python "animal-plants status recording program.py"